fslapal/WS/README.md

 * Wire (I2C -> BME, RTC)

 # Installation
-Code for the station was written and uploaded with help of Arduino IDE.
+Code for the station was written and uploaded with the help of Arduino IDE.
 Atom was used for the PHP server side programming.
 To start this station, there are needed a few steps to complete:
 1. Establish hosting, database and web page.
 2. Fill in the Server/variables.php with your right credentials.
 3. Upload the content of Server folder on your hosting server.